rawitat/gtypist_lessons/programming_quotes.typ

 *:LEGACY_15
 I:Steven Feiner
-S:You can tell how far we have to go, when FORTRAN is the language of :supercomputers.
+S:You can tell how far we have to go, when Fortran is the language of :supercomputers.

 *:LEGACY_16
 I:John Krueger
-S:A computer without COBOL and FORTRAN is like a piece of chocolate cake without :ketchup or mustard.
+S:A computer without COBOL and Fortran is like a piece of chocolate cake without :ketchup or mustard.

 *:LEGACY_17